zw2123/Crypto_Bench/README.md

    ```
 2. Compile c code: <br>
    For AES, SHA and RSA: <br>
-   Example: (tese_performance and test_security are compiled the same way)
+   Example: (tese_performance and test_security are compiled the same way -  change the filename in the command below to compile test_security)
    ```bash
    gcc test_performance.c -o test_performance -lcrypto -lpthread
    ```